Fiume 1919: 100th Anniversary of the First Duce’s March

 After his ejection from Fiume by the regular Italian army in 1920, D’Annunzio was displaced by the more cynical and opportunistic Mussolini.
 D’Annunzio was seriously injured when he fell out of a window on August 13, 1922; subsequently a meeting he had planned for “national pacification,” which would have included Mussolini was cancelled.
 The incident was never explained and is considered by some historians as an assassination attempt.
 Despite D’Annunzio’s retreat from public life after this event, the Mussolini still found it necessary to regularly dole out funds to him as a bribe for not re-entering the political arena.
 When asked about this by a close friend, Mussolini purportedly stated: “When you have a rotten tooth you have two possibilities open to you: either you pull the tooth or you fill it with gold.
 With D’Annunzio I have chosen for the latter treatment.”

 In his last years, D’Annunzio did everything he could to forestall the growing relationship between Mussolini and Hitler.
-In 1934, he tried to disrupt the relationship between Hitler and Mussolini after their first meeting, even writing a satirical pamphlet about the German dictator.
+He tried to disrupt their first meeting in 1934 and even wrote a satirical pamphlet about the German dictator.
 Less than a year before his death on March 1, 1938, D’Annunzio met with the Mussolini at the Verona train station to convince him to leave the Axis alliance.
 In 1944, after his regime had crumbled, Mussolini admitted to having made a mistake in not following his advice.